ranjan2829/polymart-financial-data-pipeline/README.md

 # Polymart Financial Data Pipeline

-A clean, production-ready system for fetching, analyzing, and generating AI insights on Polymarket financial data.
+A production-ready system that fetches US/Crypto/Fed events from Polymarket API, filters by volume (≥$5M), stores in PostgreSQL, and tracks real-time changes.
+Generates AI-powered market insights using OpenAI for Fed, Trump, and financial events.
+Monolith client handles data fetching, comparison, and analysis with clean JSON output.

 ## 🚀 Quick Start